benjaminion/upgrading-ethereum-book/bin/pdf/README.md

 - To get two-sided output, omit the `-variable classoption:oneside` parameter.

+### Diagrams

+I've had to wrestle a bit with diagram handling.

+I am now using [drawio-desktop](https://github.com/jgraph/drawio-desktop) to create diagrams - this simplifies the workflow over using the web version.
+The script in _bin/util/drawio2image.sh_ can convert the _.drawio_ files to SVG or PDF.

+Ideally we would like to do everything with SVGs alone, but the command-line version of drawio-desktop seems to be incapable of outputting SVGs that librsvg2 (used by pandoc) can render with the correct Google font.
+It is possible to export to SVG via the drawio GUI and embed the fonts, but that is cumbersome and results in huge files for the HTML version.
+(The background to the issue is that drawio uses `<foreignObject>` elements for text handling - web browsers understand this, but librsvg2 does not.)

+Instead, we now maintain SVG versions (in _src/images/diagrams/_) for the HTML build, and PDF versions (in _src/images/diagrams\_pdf/_) for the PDF build.
+These are manually maintained by running the _drawio2image.sh_ utility as required - we could automate and cache and all that jazz, but for now that seems too much bother.

+Note that, in the SVG for charts, all text is converted to paths, so they import to pandoc no problem.
+I miss being able to do that with drawio.

 ### Significant known issues

 - Intermittent: sometimes pages with diagrams overflow off the bottom.